60-second summary

 This includes everything in the first two categories plus business-related driving, which is split into the following:

-• Class 1 business – if you need to travel to more than one place for business purposes: for example, on-site visits or driving to various business meetings.
+Class 1 business insurance – if you need to travel to more than one place for business purposes – for example, on-site visits or driving to various business meetings.

-• Class 2 business – same as above but also includes another named driver, like your spouse, partner or a colleague if they also use your car for business purposes.
+Class 2 business insurance – same as above but also includes another named driver, such as your spouse, partner or a colleague if they also use your car for business purposes.

-• Class 3 business – sometimes called ‘commercial travelling’, this can potentially cover unlimited miles and an unlimited number of destinations: if you’re a sales rep, for example.
+Class 3 business insurance – sometimes called ‘commercial travelling’, this can potentially cover unlimited miles and an unlimited number of destinations: if you’re a sales rep, for example.
 Just be aware that while this class may cover delivering samples, it doesn’t cover business goods or merchandise – you’ll need commercial insurance for that.
-Some insurance providers will ask for extra details for this class, so they can assess how much driving you’ll be doing.
-They’ll then calculate your business car insurance premium.
+Some insurance providers will ask for extra details for this class, so they can assess how much driving you’ll be doing, before calculating your business car insurance premium.

-• Commercial – you’ll need commercial car insurance if you drive for your job: for example, if you’re a minicab or taxi driver, chauffeur, delivery driver or driving instructor.
+You’ll need commercial car insurance if you drive for your job: for example, if you’re a minicab or taxi driver, chauffeur, delivery driver or driving instructor.
+Within commercial car insurance, there are some additional cover types also worth considering:

 Why does class of use matter?

-When an insurance provider calculates your car insurance premium, they'll assess your risk of being involved in an accident.
+When an insurance provider calculates your car insurance premium, it'll assess your risk of being involved in an accident.
+The way you use your car affects that level of risk.

 Commuting to work, for example, could involve being on the roads at the busiest times, so you’d be exposed to more risk than if you were driving for purely social reasons.

-For an insurance provider, the greater the risk, the higher the premium they’ll charge.
-For this reason, business class of use is almost always going to cost more.
+For an insurance provider, the greater the risk, the higher the premium it'll charge.

 Which class of use is cheaper for car insurance?